srconstantin/dispute-resolution/readme.md

 --require contact requests/contacts to be unique

+--allow creators to delete disputes and participants to leave disputes

 --show a FairEnough title/logo in browser tabs

 --(maybe) show all participants' accounts of a dispute to all participants.